Sjc1000/onEVENT/README.md

 **notes**

+####Battery
+The battery percentage may not be the same as your monitor one is.
+This does not mean its wrong, i have no idea how the system monitors it.

+I might be doing the math wrong, but i've checked multiple sources and they all they thats how you do it.

 ####Facebook Notification
 Yes, you heard right!
 This program supports Facebook Notifications.
 You will need to pass a certain URL to the facebook event for this to work.
 I will explain how to get this url.